 If your account is restricted, but you did not receive an email, please contact support.

-Because WooCommerce Payments is built in partnership with Stripe, they make the final determination whether or not to temporarily withhold some or all of your deposits based on perceived risk factors.
+Because WooCommerce Payments is built in partnership with Stripe, they make the final determination on whether or not to temporarily withhold some (or all) of your deposits based on perceived risk factors.
 This is called a “reserve.”

 Please see our Reserves guide for more information.

-WooCommerce Payments is PCI compliant, but merchants still need to be aware of the core PCI-DSS core requirements.
+WooCommerce Payments is PCI compliant, but merchants should still be aware of the core PCI-DSS requirements.
 For more general information, please see our PCI-DSS Compliance and WooCommerce documentation.